- Bachelor of Science in Nursing degree or a bachelor’s degree in a related field from a regionally accredited institution of higher education*

 - Minimum cumulative 3.0 GPA on a 4.0 scale in all undergraduate and graduate course work

-- A minimum of one year of RN experience in an ICU setting.
+- A minimum of one year of critical care experience as an RN.
 Highest priority is given to applicants with the most recent experience in high acuity environments and a broad base of adult invasive hemodynamic and ventilator monitoring and management.

 - Successful completion of the following undergraduate course prerequisites: (3 credit hours each)

 - Organic Chemistry or Biochemistry

 - Completion of Talent Plus® Talent Online® Assessment (TOASM)

 - An email with additional information regarding compliance requirements will be sent three months prior to start date.